How To Make Side Money As A Teenager

 Spending all your earnings immediately can be tempting, but saving is equally important.

-- Emergency Fund: Consider setting aside some of your earnings for emergencies.
+- Emergency Fund: Consider setting aside a portion of your earnings for unexpected emergencies.

 - Goal-oriented Saving: Allocate specific amounts to your short-term and long-term goals.